kdeary/Ethermeris/README.md

 - A Node.js module for the server
 - A JavaScript client library for the browser

-**⚠ WARNING ⚠**
-This package is very experimental and is not at all meant to be used in production.
-Many security features are missing and many bugs are yet to be found.
-You have been warned.

 ### Main Features
 Ethermeris is very similar to other networking frameworks but:
 Ethermeris's main advantage is speed.